List of DC Comics characters: A: Anomaly

-Anomaly is the name of several fictional characters appearing in American comic books published by DC Comics.
+Anomaly is the name of several characters appearing in American comic books published by DC Comics.

 Floyd Barstow clone

 Project Cadmus made a clone of convicted murderer Floyd "Bullets" Barstow.
 After a fight with a person named Misa, the slight scratches on his right hand become inflamed and his powers manifest.
 He believes this 'evil' comes from his original DNA source.

-After escaping from Cadmus, he joins the Superman Revenge Squad where Superman defeats him.
+After escaping from Cadmus, he joins the Superman Revenge Squad.

 Moxie Mannheim's Intergang branch easily gets him out of prison and Anomaly begins working with the group.
 Intergang's mission to kill Cadmus' protector Guardian fails when Anomaly experiences a change of heart by taking on the properties of the chains around Guardian when Dabney Donovan wanted to operate on Guardian.
 He helps protect Guardian by pretending to fight him and collapse the building, allowing Mannheim's gang and Donovan to evacuate.
-Guardian emerges from the building and carries off the unconscious Anomaly, intending to return him to Project Cadmus.
+Guardian emerges from the building and captures Anomaly, intending to return him to Project Cadmus.